-- Requires the offender or delinquent child, if the residence address is not to a fixed residence address, to include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the next 30 days. - Provides that until the offender or delinquent child has a fixed residence address, every 30 days the offender or delinquent child must include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.
+- Requires the offender or delinquent child to provide written notice of a change of address at least 20 days prior to changing the residence address. - Requires the offender or delinquent child, if the residence address is not to a fixed residence address, to include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the next 30 days. - Provides that until the offender or delinquent child has a fixed residence address, every 30 days the offender or delinquent child must include in that notice a detailed description of the place or places at which the offender or delinquent child intends to stay for the following 30 days.